GoogleCloudPlatform/marketplace-tools/docs/mpdev-reference.md

 mpdev apply -f dir/configurations.yaml
 ```

-The `dry-run` option can be used to verify that your environment is setup
+The `--dry-run` option can be used to verify that your environment is setup
 correctly to create the resources in the configuration files.
 This depends on
 the mpdev resource but can include proper `gcp` permissions, and whether
 `docker` is installed.